khilang/khi/README.md

 ## Status

-The language is complete, but we will wait some time before finalizing it, in case some unknown future use cases needs support.
-However, only small changes and additions will be made at this point, such as:
+The language seems complete, but we will wait some time before finalizing it, in case some currently unconsidered use cases needs support.
+However, only small changes and additions will be made at this point.

-- Minor syntax changes.
-- Small additions, such as more flags for text blocks.
-- Elaboration on or changes to semantics.
-- Clarifications, such as detailed specification of allowed and disallowed Unicode characters.
+### TODO:

+Stuff to do and think about, fix or add before **Khi 1.0.0**.

+- [X] **Add absolute notation:** Much better than indentation and brackets for longer documents.
+- [ ] **Evaluate text block flags:** There could be some important use cases that should have support.
+For example, maybe a flag to replace newlines by spaces.
+- [ ] **Specify characters and lexer details:** Specification and description of ASCII/Unicode characters and lexer.
+- [ ] Tidy up and finish documentation and reference.

 ## Examples & showcase